focused-dot-io/owasp-LLM05/DEVELOPMENT.md

 4. Backend returns raw LLM response (JSON)
 5. Frontend renders response in selected mode (safe/unsafe)

-### Why No Server-Side Sanitization?
-For demo purposes, the backend intentionally returns raw LLM output to prove that **client-side rendering** is where the vulnerability exists.
-In production, defense-in-depth would include server-side validation too.

 ## Optional Add-On: Natural Language → SQL Demo